 Risk assessments are an excellent tool to gather information that can be used to avert accidents, injuries and illnesses in the workplace.
 Employers are required by law to conduct risk assessments to ensure workplace safety.
 These in-depth examinations help in identification of hazards so they can either be eliminated or minimized using control measures.

-In Alberta, Occupational Health and Safety (OHS) officers have the authority to conduct inspections in provincially regulated workplace and hold these companies responsible for complying with the OHS Act.
+In Alberta, Occupational Health and Safety (OHS) officers have the authority to conduct inspections in provincially regulated workplaces and hold these companies responsible for complying with the OHSA.

-Inspections conducted by the OHS are typically done without notice.
-In the inspection, the officer may conduct activities, such as the following, to uncover information about the workplace:
+Workplace inspections conducted by the OHS officers are typically done without notice.
+During the workplace inspection, the officer may conduct activities, such as the following, to gain information about the workplace:

 - Asking for and making copies of documentation

 To effectively conduct an inspection, OHS officers will use a variety of tools, such as: